 Our first night in Cape Town we went to eat supper at a restaurant called Mama Africa on Long Street in the center of town.
 Throughout our meal we heard vibrant sounds of African music coming from the other room and were seduced.
 During the band’s set break we introduced ourselves and talked with Mermans, the band’s leader, about our project and he immediately was in unison with us.
 We set a time to meet the next day to film and record their music.

-On Thursday 23 July, UNFPA Executive Director Dr. Natalia Kanem will be joined by government and civil society leaders and other experts to discuss this question in the latest Nairobi Commitments/ICPD25: What’s Next?
+What are the impacts and challenges of the COVID-19 pandemic on people of African descent and their communities?
+On Thursday 23 July, UNFPA Executive Director Dr. Natalia Kanem was joined by government and civil society leaders and other experts to discuss this question in the latest Nairobi Commitments/ICPD25: What’s Next?
 Global Thought Leadership Conversation.
-Participants will reflect on how we can build a better world, one that breaks the cycle of systemic […]
+Participants reflected […]

 For all of our musician friends and family, below is a list of organizations that are offering help to musicians in need during this challenging time.
 Also, check out Billboard’s list of resources (state-by-state – U.S.) MusiCares Sweet Relief Haven Foundation Foundation for Contemporary Arts Equal Sound (per gig per band member) Arts & Avenues Denver (only […]